 Numerous successes in international music competitions as well as important scholarships have supported his concert activities and have taken him through many countries in Europe, to Asia, South America and the United States in recent years.

-Numerous guest performances at major festivals (Schleswig-Holstein Music Festival, Heidelberger Frühling (Germany), Festival de la Roque d'Anthéron (France), Pomeriggi Musicali (Italy), Julius Röntgen Festival Den Haag (Netherlands)) as well as his performances with famous orchestras (Gürzenich Orchestra/Cologne Philharmonic, the Cologne Radio Symphony Orchestra, the Bamberg Symphony Orchestra) and Het Gelders Orkest (NL) have helped him to achieve an international reputation.
+Numerous guest performances at major festivals (Schleswig-Holstein Music Festival, Heidelberger Frühling (Germany), Festival de la Roque d'Anthéron (France), Pomeriggi Musicali (Italy), Julius Röntgen Festival Den Haag (Netherlands)) as well as his performances with famous orchestras (the Gürzenich Orchestra/Cologne Philharmonic, the Cologne Radio Symphony Orchestra, the Bamberg Symphony Orchestra, the Capella Cracoviensis (PL) and Het Gelders Orkest (NL)) have helped him to achieve an international reputation.

 His concerts and recordings as a soloist and chamber musician as part of the Cologne Piano Duo all meet with enthusiastic receptions from audience and press alike.

 The artists were also honoured in the "American Record Guide" by one of the world's greatest authorities on piano music, Harold C. Schonberg, who praised "their excellently interpreted program" and "the great enthusiasm with which they played".